 Big-name musicians have long been known for having fan clubs that are designed to offer a little more to the folks who love their music the most.

-The internet has sort of pushed back these kinds of clubs in recent years—because who needs fan clubs when you have online fandom—but there’s a movement among artists to bring this fan club approach back.
+The internet has sort of pushed back these kinds of clubs in recent years—because who needs fan clubs when you have online fandom?—but artists have done much to bring this fan club approach back.
 And the result is looking pretty membership-y.

-Young’s membership-driven approach won plaudits from media outlets, including The Outline, who noted that Young’s sizable audience allows him to make such a move, but that it was a goal for other artists.
+Young’s membership-driven approach won plaudits from media outlets, including The Outline, which noted that Young’s sizable audience allows him to make such a move, and that it was a goal for other artists.

 “In essence, Young is combining old-school patronage and fan clubs with new-school internet monetization and fan subscription services, a la Kim Kardashian,” the website’s Ann-Derrick Gaillot wrote.

 Other artists have dabbled in similar approaches.
-The National, a popular indie rock band that won a Grammy back in January, recently launched a fan club of its own.
-While it has a higher price tag than Young’s—$50 per year—it also comes with more physical perks, including exclusive merchandise and “annual collectible vinyl,” on top of the promise of priority ticketing for concerts and exclusive content.
+The National, a popular indie rock band, offers a fan club of its own with a higher price tag than Young’s—$50 per year—but more physical perks, including exclusive merchandise and “annual collectible vinyl.”

-Certainly, it’s not the same as the fan club of yore.
+Certainly, all of these offerings are not the same as the fan club of yore.
 But many organizations, including those that have nothing to do with music, have these kinds of superfans, and building communities around them is a great way to give the fans a little extra love.

-Associations looking to boost their own engagement might want to take notes.
-Especially on that Taylor Swift app.
+Associations looking to boost their own member engagement might want to take notes.